 Clay Camero has been living in isolation for years, recording and amassing an enormous back catalog, writing about the issues that face us all when we're stripped of our distractions and forced to examine our inner demons.
 Her heart goes out to the world right now for the difficult times we're all facing, and so she's decided to release a collection of Isolation Singles, new tunes she's recorded about the challenges in the quest for change, inside and out.
 She'll be sharing these periodically here.
 Follow her to find out more, and enjoy!

-Resurrection is the much-anticipated new release for Clay Camero.
+Resurrection is Clay Camero's second acclaimed album with the Bandits.
 It follows her first, Cool Blue Shadows, a dark powerful study of a woman standing her ground in the face of loss.
 Loss is a recurring theme in the songs of Resurrection, but this time the loss is accepted without the weight of remorse, as if Clay has finally shed the skin of sorrow she had worn for so long.
 The album opens with "Red Sand," a bittersweet depiction of Clay's Great Grandmother’s escape from a prison ship to roam alone through the deserts of Western Australia.
 The mood shifts with the classic anthem "Chevy," a pleasure cruise down the dusty back roads of Maine.
 Clay’s voice shines on "Poison Arrow," lending raw power to her ethereal femininity.
 As ever, the County Line Bandits are along for the journey, and together they ride. feeding the fires with their psychedelic twang.
 Throughout this beautifully written album the message is clear: the antidote to suffering is love.
 In "Dream Man" it seduces, in "Freedom" it heals, and in "Hot Summer Moonlight" it haunts.
 Clay’s stories transform darkness into light with unnerving honesty and otherworldliness.
 In Resurrection, Clay & the County Line Bandits transcend the heavy weight of being human with pure raw power.

 for booking & all other Q's email: